 The most resilient and long-lasting fabric is polyester.
 It is a synthetic fibre designed to outperform natural fibres like cotton in terms of strength and flexibility.

 Fabrics Rated Best to Worst

-Flax is easily grown and quickly replenish-able, using far less water than cotton, and no chemical fertilizers or pesticides, making linen production very sustainable (this when dew-retting or enzyme-retting is used, not water-retting).
+Flax is particularly sustainable since it is simple to cultivate, quickly regenerates, uses much less water than cotton, and doesn't require chemical fertilisers or pesticides (this when dew-retting or enzyme-retting is used, not water-retting).

 Bamboo (the same as Rayon or Viscose)

 Bamboo is a natural fibre created from the bamboo plant that is swiftly gaining popularity as an eco-friendly cloth, although it is not as pure as we may believe.

 One of the plants with the greatest global growth rates is bamboo, which makes it a fantastic resource.
 It can grow with very little water and without fertiliser or herbicides.